sinanuygunn/blender_quick_reference/README.md

 ### Prerequisites

 Before installing the add-on, you need to ensure that the required Python packages are installed in Blender's Python environment.
-Run the following script in Blender's Python console:
+Run the following script in Blender's Python console and `restart blender`.:

 ```python
 import subprocess